anilsjr/go-yatri/README.md

 # Goyatri

 Goyatri is a cross-platform Flutter application for transportation selection and location management, built with a clean architecture.
-It supports Android, iOS, Web, Windows, Linux, and macOS platforms.
+It supports both Android and iOS.

 ## Features